https://www.tadfitchsauthorpage.com/

 • The Record Speaks!

-response to Senan Molony’s rebuttal to our article Setting the
+a response to Senan Molony’s rebuttal to our article Setting

-Record Straight.
-It details the evidence in support of our
+the Record Straight.
+It details the evidence in support of

-indeed reliable, in relation to Molony's claims that it isn’t.
+testimony is indeed reliable, in relation to Molony's claims

 • Shots in the Dark

-whether one of Titanic’s officers really committed suicide
+to whether one of Titanic’s officers really committed

-during the sinking, as some survivors and rumors suggest.
-We
+suicide during the sinking, as some survivors and rumors

-originally published our findings online, followed by revised and
+suggest.
+We originally published our findings online, followed

-expanded versions in The Titanic Commutator and later, an appendix
+by revised and expanded versions in The Titanic Commutator and

-in On a Sea of Glass.
-The website is updated to reflect
+later, an appendix in On a Sea of Glass.
+The website is

 • Time and Again - Titanic's Final Hours